krsanky/pex/README.md

 	Otherwise multiple clients are racing each other, and is the req/resp cycle atomic to handle that.
 	If there is common state, then wrap the current -> next transition in a semaphore.
-2. /current/ sets session and starts current at 0.
-3. cookies are OK for session.

 ## Testing